kkeonline/esp8266-ddns/README.md

-Note: Jump GPIO0 to GND before power on ESP01 to enter Programming mode. or use "ESP LINK" usb adaptor for auto switching into programming mode
+Note: Jump GPIO0 to GND before power on ESP01 to enter Programming mode. or use "ESP LINK" usb adaptor for auto switching into programming mode or add a switch to usb adaptor to manually select programming mode